Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 The AN/APX-76 system enables regular interrogation with friendly transponder systems.

-Further, the US reverse-engineered some Soviet transponder systems between 1960 and 1980 enough to be able to develop the spoofing system AN/APX-81A _Combat-Tree_.
+Further, the US reverse-engineered some Soviet transponder systems actively used between 1960 and 1980 enough to be able to develop the spoofing system AN/APX-81A _Combat-Tree_.
 Combat-Tree sends compatible interrogation requests to Soviet systems which they would identify as friendly systems, hence sending back a valid response.
 This allows the Phantom to not only identify friendly systems, but also some likely-hostile aircraft.

 > 💡 Soviets quickly realized the problem and patched their IFF transponder systems, while